varunarya10/unittest2/README.txt

   sets, dicts unicode strings etc and the ability to specify new default methods for comparing specific types
 * ``assertRaises`` as context manager, with access to the exception afterwards
-* test discovery and new command line options
+* test discovery and new command line options (including failfast and better handling of ctrl-C during test runs)
 * test skipping and expected failures
 * ``load_tests`` protocol for loading tests from modules or packages
 * ``startTestRun`` and ``stopTestRun`` methods on TestResult